 (screening recommended, walk-ins will only be scheduled if time is available.)

-(Please note that callbacks will also take place for possible walk-ins in Chicago during the evening of the same day you audition.)
+(Please note that callbacks for Chicago auditions will take place in Chicago during the evening of the same day you audition.)

 *It is possible to set up audition times outside of these dates; however these are subject to faculty availability and you must have submitted a screening audition.
 Having your audition seen by the full faculty is preferable.
 Please contact Ken Martin with questions concerning possible alternate audition dates and times.